-Financial Misconduct by a Spouse Here Are 3 Common Types of Misconduct We See
+Financial Misconduct by a Spouse: 3 Common Types of Misconduct

 Get the help you need!

-Divorces are almost always quite complex by nature.
+Divorces are almost always quite complex by nature, and the emotional and financial stakes can make the process even more challenging.
+Financial abuse in marriage is unfortunately a reality for many, and when it comes time to separate, these financial power struggles often come to light.
 The two most contentious divorce points are child custody and property division.
 In high-asset divorces, there is often a significant temptation from one or more spouses to commit some level of financial abuse or misconduct.
 When everything is at stake, the temptation to hide some of it in a “secret” account that the soon-to-be-ex doesn’t know about is pretty significant.
 As such, sadly, financial misconduct by a spouse is relatively common in the divorce process.
 Here are the three most common types of misconduct that any California divorce attorney will see.

 What Is Financial Misconduct?